-You HAVE To Watch This Show: Schitt’s Creek
+You HAVE To Watch: Schitt’s Creek

 Six years ago, every bus stop in my neighbourhood had posters for an upcoming CBC series, Schitt’s Creek.